 I’m On the Road Greetings from the desert!
 Today, I’m blogging from a hotel room in Palm Springs, CA. I just finished doing an all-day apologetics training event at Our Savior’s Church for the Desert Apologetics Network.
 Dr. Craig Hazen closed up the event and we got a great reception from this group.
 One of [...]

-Review: Smooth Stones
+Smooth Stones by Joe Coffey

 3 Essential Elements of Everyday Apologetics